 Achieving a modern, well-functioning system of roads and public transit simply makes good economic sense and is essential for a high quality of life.
 Businesses want efficient and effective transportation infrastructure, providing efficient movement of goods and access to a skilled workforce.
 Residents want transportation options and ready access to a variety of housing, employment, recreational, and other opportunities.

 Our transportation system is critical to quality of life and to the Chicago region's competitive advantage.
 Yet in many ways the system is declining, which can be seen in worsening traffic congestion, cuts to public transit service, deferred maintenance on roads and bridges, and antiquated buses, trains, and stations.
 Some of this is simply inadequate investment in transportation infrastructure, but another part of it is excessive costs, narrow and short-sighted thinking about transportation investment decisions, and a lack of consensus about priorities.
+Learn more through new, cutting edge mobility data visualizations on the metropolitan Chicago transportation system and how it can be strengthened through strategic investment.

 To tackle these problems, the region needs to make strategic investments in the transportation system.
 The money we have must be spent more wisely, using performance-driven criteria rather than arbitrary formulas or politically-based calculations.
 Transportation implementers should prioritize projects that maintain and modernize the existing system, while expensive new capacity projects should be built only when the need is great.
 Examples of enhancements and modernizations that should be pursued include more attractive and comfortable buses and trains that improve the passenger experience, better traveler information systems, targeted transit extensions and arterial improvements, and multimodal approaches such as integrating bicycling and pedestrian accommodations in roadway design.